shuozhixu/Modelling_2024/README.md

 Run the simulation with files `lmp_gsfe.in`, `data.CoCrNi_gsfe_random`, and `CoCrNi.lammps.eam`.

+Once it is finished, you will find a file `gsfe_ori`, which should contain 3001 lines, with the first one being

+	0 -374943.444563279

-Once it is finished, you will find a file `gsfe_ori`.
-Run `sh gsfe_curve.in` in the terminal to generate a new file `gsfe`.
+Then run `sh gsfe_curve.in` in the terminal to generate a new file `gsfe`.
 Plot a curve using its first and second columns as the _x_ and _y_ axes, respectively.
 Bring it to our meeting for discussion.

 ###### CoCrNi with CSRO